novasush/image-classifier-in-javascript/README.md

 ### After running above command you will see `model.json` and `.bin` files, tensorflowjs converter dumps model architecture in `model.json` and it's weights in `.bin` files.

 # setup
-* Place your converted weights inside `weights` foler
+* Place your converted weights inside `weights` folder

 * Open `classifier.js` and update `model.json` path according to your weights folder